yuejd/OS_test/README.md

 ## my OS

-This is a test for 'Operating System',it's consist of two parts:
+This is a test for 'Operating System', it's consist of two parts:

  * ####  Bootloader and Init

   they are  nasm files

 > bootloader.asm